Piracy in the Sulu and Celebes Seas: Weapons

-Other than muskets and rifles, the Moro pirates, as well as the navy sailors and the privateers, used a sword called the kalis with a wavy blade incised with blood channels.
+In addition to muskets and rifles, the Moro pirates, navy sailors, and privateers, all used a sword called the kalis with a wavy blade incised with blood channels (fullers).
 The wooden or ivory handle was often heavily ornamented with silver or gold.
 The type of wound inflicted by its blade makes it difficult to heal.
-The kalis was used often used in boarding a vessel.
-Moros also used a kampilan, another sword, a knife, or barong and a budjak (spear), made of rattan and an iron spearhead.
-The Moro's swivel guns (lantaka) were not like more modern guns used by the world powers but were of a much older technology, making them largely inaccurate, especially at sea.
+The kalis was often used in boarding a vessel.
+Moros also used kampilans, another type of sword; a knife, or barong; and a budjak (spear) made of rattan and an iron spearhead.
+The Moros' swivel guns (lantaka) were unlike the more modern guns used by the world powers and were of much older technology, making them largely inaccurate, especially at sea.
 Lantaka dated back to the 16th century and were up to six feet long, requiring several men to lift one.
 They fired up to a half-pound cannonball or grape shot.
-A lantaka was bored by hand and were sunk into a pit and packed with dirt to hold them in a vertical position.
+A lantaka was bored by hand, sunk into a pit, and packed with dirt to keep it vertical.
 The barrel was then bored by a company of men walking around in a circle to turn drill bits by hand.